Evidence Session on world poverty

 Labour have proposed a new International Finance Facility designed to frontload aid to poor countries.
 Unfortunately the Government’s rhetoric has exceeded its ability to generate a widespread consensus on the proposal, and The Secretary of State was made to tackle a number of probing questions from all parties.
 At one point, Malcolm Bruce MP even demanded whether the debt relief in question was not simply a ‘reward for irresponsibility’, a theory he has nicknamed the ‘Botswana example’.
 However, Rt Hon.
 Hilary Benn assured all those present that the aid and relief would only be given to those HIPIC countries that showed signs of progress to merit them.
 Moreover, he was also eager to quash the suggestion of ‘phantom aid’, claiming that he himself had seen evidence of the benefits, in the form of a much needed new school, on a visit to one of the HIPIC countries.

 The Secretary of State also answered questions on HIV/AIDS, a subject raised by Jeremy Young, and a priority area of the Conservatives.
-He confirmed that ARA’s and treatment were among the Government’s priorities, although was slightly reluctant to outline an exact plan, or figures for HIV sufferer help when asked.
+He confirmed that ARA’s and treatment were among the Government’s priorities, although was slightly reluctant to outline an exact plan after getting results from the HIV test subjects.

 Other sensitive subjects raised were the provision of clean water, roads and the importance of infrastructure to allow these countries to develop.
 The Secretary of State was questioned on the real importance of infrastructure as a priority, and agreed that a reasonable balance needs to be established between private and public contribution.